ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/server-topology.markdown

-﻿# Manage Your Server : Server Topology
+# Manage Your Server: Server Topology

 Here you can request server replication topology.
 When the answer is received, a graph presenting nodes and their connection status will be displayed.